+Grape mealybug overwinters on canes or trunks as a small immatures called crawlers, initially moving out from trunk wood to first or second year wood in spring (at budswell, see Fig 5).
 These crawlers like to hide under loose or cracked bark; look where one-year canes have been bent over trellis wire.
 As they become adults they move back to the trunk region to lay eggs.
-In 2009 this occurred on 11 June, at about 480 GDD, and the first instar crawlers (summer generation) were first observed on about 1 July or 800 GDD.
+In 2009 this occurred on 11 June, at about 480 GDD, and the first instar crawlers (summer generation) were first observed on about 1 July or 800

+GDD.
 These crawlers go on to mature, being found on various tissue including clusters.
 As they become adults they migrate back to the trunk regions to lay eggs, which mostly hatch and then spend the winter as first instar crawlers.
-Grape mealybug is ovalshaped with a white waxy covering that extends beyond the body all around as filaments.
+Grape mealybug is oval-shaped with a white waxy covering that extends beyond the body all around as filaments.
 They also have a pair of extra long filaments that extend at the rear.
 Mealybugs and soft scales, but particularly mealybugs, are often tended by ants.

 Mealybugs are able to move around the vine more than soft scales, although they are slow movers.

 From the standpoint of reduced vigor, we do not believe most growers have sufficient soft scale or mealybug pressure to warrant control with insecticides.
-Their role as vectors of grapevine leafroll associated viruses is another matter.
-Dr. Marc Fuchs, virologist at NYSAES, has quantified several cases where grape leafroll disease has increased within a vineyard and vectors are likely responsible.
-Moreover, the causal viruses have been detected in both grape mealybug and soft scale collected from Finger Lakes vineyards.
+Their role as vectors of grapevine leafroll associated viruses (GLRaV) is another matter.
+Dr. Marc Fuchs, virologist at NYSAES, has quantified a small number of cases where grape leafroll disease has increased within a vineyard and vectors are likely responsible.
+Moreover, the causal viruses have been detected in both grape mealybug and soft scale collected from Finger Lakes vinevards.
 Note also that Marc found that the virus was not spreading in the majority of sites indicating that insect vectors are not playing a major role in most vineyard blocks with grape leafroll disease.
+Working with Marc, we have assessed virus in mealybugs at different times of the year in a vineyard with high incidence of GLRaV.
+In the fall, the overwintering crawlers do not have virus, even though the vine typically has high GLRaV titers at this time.
+However, by early spring prior to budbreak, we found that close to 80% of crawlers had virus, indicating some feeding on the vine must have occurred in late fall or possibly early spring.
+During the rest of the season we found high levels in all stages of mealybug except the eggs, indicating that the virus is not transmitted to the egg.